HouzuoGuo/Aurinko/README.md

 ----------------

 The first version "0.1" was released on 12 August 2012.
-Aurinko is actively developed, please make feature recommendations and check out [Issues][] section for features wish list.
+Aurinko is actively developed, please submit feature recommendations and check out [Issues][] section for features wish list.

 Contact
 -------